Dentistry

 Summary

-Orthodontic braces are often recommended for kids either in early puberty or a bit before.
-This is because teeth are generally easier to move into alignment before they’ve settled into their adult positions.
+Orthodontic braces are often recommended for kids either before or in early puberty.
+This is because teeth are generally easier to move into alignment before they’ve settled into their permanent positions.

 Several kinds of braces are available.
-Schedule a consultation with an orthodontist to determine which options are best for your child.
+Schedule a consultation with an orthodontist to determine which option is best for your child.

 11 Sources Cited